BenBaeyens/merchant-madness/README.md

 - Maintaining a cleaner code structure
 - Not nesting if-statements
 - Scriptable objects
+- Learning more about custom inspector windows in Unity
+- A little bit of procedural color generation

 ## Things I got stuck with
 #### Tree color generator